ethereum/execution-apis/src/engine/identification.md

 1. Consensus and execution layer clients **MAY** exchange `ClientVersionV1` objects.
 Execution clients **MUST NOT** log any error messages if this method has either never been called or hasn't been called for a significant amount of time.
 2. Clients **MUST** accommodate receiving any two-letter `ClientCode`, even if they are not reserved in the list above.
 Clients **MAY** log messages upon receiving an unlisted client code.
-3. When connected to a single execution client, the consensus client **MUST** receieve an array with a single `ClientVersionV1` object.
+3. When connected to a single execution client, the consensus client **MUST** receive an array with a single `ClientVersionV1` object.
 When connected to multiple execution clients via a multiplexer, the multiplexer **MUST** concatenate the responses from each execution client into a single, flat array before returning the response to the consensus client.